prrlesmac/epl_simulator/README.md

 pip install psycopg-binary

 ToDos:
+rethink architecture to allow for continental leagues
 ucl:
-- exclude country name from home/away column
-- do mapping of fixtures names and elos
-- simulate group stage
+- add full tiebreakers
+- save ucl and others to diffeent table
 - simulate po
 - output to db and fe
 store the 10,000 sims results in db